mikesugarcrm/UpgradeCoordinator/README.md

 Patch files in a `post` directory will be deployed after the upgrade package is finished.

+Generally, version-specific patches should be used to get through healthcheck.
+For bugs that are present after all upgrades are complete, put your patch files in `upgrades/final/files/post`.

 ### Custom Upgrade Scripts
 Custom upgrade scripts are similar to the upgrade scripts the coordinator runs.
 They are kept in `upgrades/<version>/scripts/[pre|post]`.